jupyter-book/jupyter-book/docs/resources/faq.md

 **Our intent is to make Jupyter Book 2 have all the same features as Jupyter Book 1**.
 However, some features from Jupyter Book 1 are still in development and need improvement.
 Here are a few that are particularly important:

+**Breaking changes:**
+- **Web page paths have changed** - Underscores in filenames get replaced with hyphens, and pages are now built as "pretty URLs".
+For example, in Jupyter Book 1, `my_page.md` would get built as `/my_page.html`.
+In Jupyter Book 2, it's built as `/my-page/index.html`.
+You'll want to set up redirects through your hosting provider.

 **Not yet available:**
 - **Feature parity for execution functionality** - There are still a number of improvements we need to make to execution and customizability around it ([#2019](https://github.com/jupyter-book/mystmd/issues/2019))
 - **Editable Thebe cells** - Interactive code cells that users can edit and execute ([#443](https://github.com/jupyter-book/mystmd/issues/443))